SmogDr/edar_coursebook/docs/06-rprog3.md

 In the R programming language, regular expressions follow the POSIX 1003.2 standard (regex can have different syntax based on the underlying standard).
 Regex are created by including search syntax (i.e., symbols that communicate search parameters) within your quoted string.
 For example, square brackets around a string `[]` indicate a search for *any* of the characters within the brackets (conversely, to match *all* the characters you simply include them in quotes).
 To search for any digit or whitespace, you would add a `\d` or a `\s` to the regex, respectively.

 One challenging aspect of string searching in R, however, is that certain "special characters" like the quote `"` and the backslash `\` symbol must be explicitly identified within string in order to be interpreted by R correctly.
-To identify these *special characters* in a string, you need to ***"escape"*** that character using a second backslash `\`.
-In other words, whenever a regex requires the use of a `\`, you have to identify it within a string as `\\`.
-Or, if you want to search for a quote symbol, you would type in `\"`.
+To identify these *special characters* in a string, you need to ***"escape"*** that character using a backslash `\`.
+Thus, if you want to search for a quote symbol, you would type in `\"`.
+Whenever a regex requires the use of a `\`, you have to identify it within a string as `\\`.
 The table below shows some basic regex syntax and how they would be implemented in an R string.

 <table>